Compare Styles

 I want the most museum-quality, statement-piece option.

 Candle Light or Royal Baroque.
 Both are large-scale Old Master traditions.
 Candle Light is intimate and quietly imposing; Royal Baroque is loud and ceremonial.
 Hang either at 24×36 on canvas and they fill a wall.
+If you want a statement piece that's a real painting rather than a period pastiche, Serenity is the third option.

 Yes.
 Each style has its own page with a hero image, a gallery of finished portraits, and a deeper write-up of the tradition behind it.
 Use the comparison table above to land on a shortlist, then click through to the style page that interests you most.